Tolsi/dataragon/README.md

 Everyone says that secrets should be protected, but there are not enough special software tools to store them inside or outside the computer.
 Most of them are equated with a password, but it's not quite right.
 Attacks and security incidents happen due to the lack of such tools.
 This project is trying to solve this problem.

+The project was abandoned due to lack of interest.
+If you think it might be useful for you, then try to use [ssss](https://linux.die.net/man/1/ssss).

 [Project slides](https://docs.google.com/presentation/d/1JUfoCYVsErDEGUozLOO6yQ6b8HN6dwijWEt1ppFcKCA/edit?usp=sharing)

 # Status